 Except for individuals with inadmissibility findings related to security and other narrow areas, most other individuals barred from the United States can usually apply for a nonimmigrant waiver of inadmissibility at a US Embassy.

-However, not all visa categories can apply for all the inadmissibility categories, so it will be important to take advice on your specific circumstances.
+Not all visa categories can apply for all the inadmissibility categories, so it will be important to take advice on your specific circumstances.

 To apply for a criminal waiver of inadmissibility, you must present a thoroughly prepared waiver application together with your nonimmigrant visa application and visa application fee.
 If the embassy officer determines, after careful questioning, that you should be granted a waiver, the officer makes a recommendation to the Customs and Border Protection Admissibility Review Office (ARO) in the United States.
 This agency will make a final determination.